 We are a changing population

-We are an ageing population; It is predicated that by 2020 around 20% of the population of the United Kingdom will be aged 65 years or older.
+We are an ageing population; It is predicated that from 2020 around 20% of the population of the United Kingdom will be aged 65 years or older.
 As people age, many will develop some deterioration in physical and cognitive abilities.
 Leading them to increasingly need care, either in their own or in residential or nursing homes.
 And so, whilst people live longer, it is estimated that up to 20% of people aged over 80 years will be affected by complex medical histories and cognitive conditions.

 Our mouths are changing